BotDogs4645/BotdogsWiki/Code-Breakdown.md

   }
 }
 ```
 This is our indexer subsystem.
 An indexer, in ball games specifically, takes an object from the intake and stores it within the boundaries of the robot.
-The indexer needs to be able to store the balls, and then move them towards another position.
-That other position could be the shooter, or the floor if we want to reject the ball.
+The indexer needs to be able to store the balls and then move them towards another position.
+That other position could be the shooter or the floor if we want to reject the ball.
 Usually, an indexer consists of pulleys and motors to drive those pulleys.
-They can also include hardware switches such as limit switches or beam breaks to enumerate (to classify in number form) positions so we can easily make decisions based on where balls are present.
+They can also include hardware switches such as limit switches, or beam breaks to enumerate (to classify in number form) positions so we can easily decide where balls are present.
 ___
 ### Index Command
 ```java